What’s the most predictable comedy tic of late?

 More recently, First Lady Melania Trump has become a favorite target for comedians … after they all collectively stood down when Michelle Obama held that post.

-Melania Trump wields no power and didn’t choose to live in the White House.
+Melania Trump wields no official power and didn’t choose to live in the White House.
 Still, she’s relentlessly mocked for her appearance, her accent and her intelligence.
 Comedy Central star Jim Jefferies once sexualized her in a way that would draw howls had Michelle Obama been the target.

 Tom Arnold just mocked black Trump supporters Diamond & Silk on Twitter, using racially charged words in the process.